kin-labs/rewards-engine/improvement-proposals/kik_kre_3.md

 **Buy ratio (Br)**

-As long as an app is buying Kin and funneling it into the economy, no limit is placed on the amount of rewards it can earn by increasing by pressure.
+As long as an app is buying Kin and funneling it into the economy, no limit is placed on the amount of rewards it can earn by increasing buy pressure.
+This allows apps to use buy modules more profitabley.

 **Hold ratio (Hr)**

 The Hold ratio is like a stake in the economy.
 For two apps that have the same volume of transactions, and the same buy ratio, the app that holds more Kin recieves a higher reward.

 To enable small apps to compete in terms of holding, the equation can be modified to use a log or root of the hold ratio.
-This smooths out the reward curve.
+This smooths out the reward curve and prevents monopolization of the hold track by large apps.

 ![Reward curve](https://i.imgur.com/uRvDWHm.jpg)